Fr. Anthony P. Sauer, S.J., Academy

 Named after St. Ignatius president Anthony P. Sauer, S.J. who served between 1979 and 2006, the academy will offer 6th, 7th and 8th grade boys and girls from economically disadvantaged backgrounds a Catholic, Jesuit education with the expectation that these Academy Scholars will matriculate directly into SI as high school students.

 At SI we prepare leaders to respond courageously to the challenges of our time, and these leaders come from varied backgrounds and families.
-Our goal is to find boys and girls with innate ability but who lack the educational background needed to thrive at a college preparatory.
+Our goal is to find boys and girls with innate ability but who lack the educational background needed to thrive at a college preparatory high school.
 We want to identify and attract these scholars at an earlier age so that they are better able to succeed at SI and at the university of their choice.

 Often, students we admit into SI from underserved communities are not academically ready to take full advantage of what we have to offer and are not fully acclimated to the rigors of an academic program until their junior year.
 The purpose of the Academy is to ensure that these scholars are at or above grade level as they enter SI.